theonegareth/theonegareth/README.md

 - 👋 Hi, I’m @theonegareth
-- 👀 I’m interested in Internet of Things (IoT)
+- 👀 I’m interested in Internet of Things (IoT), and Machine Learning
 - 🌱 I’m currently learning Automotive and Robotics Engineering @ Binus ASO School of Engineering
 - 📫 How to reach me The Salty Gareth#8406